Lakers News: LeBron James Focused On Keeping Mind 'Sharp'

 “We’ll manage his minutes and all that stuff in a responsible way, but when he’s out on the floor, that’s who he is.
 He’s as competitive as anybody in the league,” Vogel said.

-That competitiveness is what Vogel believes was the difference in the Lakers’ latest win over the Grizzlies.
+That competitiveness is what Vogel believes was the difference in the Lakers’ recent win over the Grizzlies.
 “Thirteen defensive rebounds is hard to do when you’re not a center,” Vogel added.

 “That’s just competitive spirit, wanting to win and being determined.
 Obviously he carried a big offensive scoring load, but what he did in those defensive stretches, he really did it on both ends of the floor.”